ErikNovak/VideoLectures-Explorer/README.md

 # Videolectures
-The repository contains the videolectures dashboard.
+The repository contains the videolectures dashboard - landscape.